![]() |

 Digital payments and e-commerce:

-The foundation of e-commerce is digital payment systems.
+At the core of e-commerce are digital forms of payment.
 Among the popular modes are:-

 India's E-Commerce:

-• Key Players: JioMart, Nykaa, Meesho, Amazon India, and Flipkart.
+Major Players:- JioMart, Nykaa, Meesho, Amazon India and Flipkart.

 E-commerce's Future:

-With the combination of Al, blockchain, loT, and 5G, e-commerce appears to have a bright future.
+With all of this converging- Al, blockchain, loT and 5G — e-commerce is set to shine in our future.
 A few recent developments include:-

-2. Register Your Company: Get a domain name and finish the necessary legal procedures.
+2. Register Your Business: Take a domain and do any legal work.

-4. Configure Payments and Logistics: Combine shipping and payment gateways.
+4. Set Up Payment and Shipping Alternatives: Integrate shipping methods and payment gateways.

 Conclusion:-